Rebecca-Calhoun/Super_Bowl/README_super_bowl.md

 |     2021 | Ravens (0.328), Bills (0.194)    | Buccaneers (0.400), Rams (0.129)   |
 |     2020 | Chiefs (0.896), Ravens (0.217)   | Buccaneers (0.519), 49ers (0.212)  |

+*Model predicts with 80% accuracy that Super Bowl teams will be one of the top 2 teams from each conference.*

 ## Goal